 - Field questions for the speaker, and limit questions or comments that are very long or monopolize the speaker’s time.
 Intervene if questions become unprofessional.

 - Ask and encourage questions after each platform talk if there are none from the audience.
 Try to start a discussion if there is a canceled or “no-show” presentation.

 - There will be 5 minutes between each presentation.
 DO NOT start the next presentation early or allow the previous presentation more time, and keep each session on schedule so audience members have time to switch rooms.
 Announce to the audience when each presentation time slot is over, and make them feel comfortable to change to another session if desired.
 During this 5-minute transition period, the chair should encourage discussions or field questions to presenters or audience in order to keep the session lively between talks but not allow any presentation to continue after the allotted 15-minute time slot.

-Appropriate, professional behavior is expected of every presenter, each of whom agreed to the following when they submitted their abstract:
+Appropriate, professional behavior is expected of every presenter, each of whom agreed to the Code of Conduct when they submitted their abstract.

-If a speaker persists in rude or unprofessional behavior, the Session Chair has the authority to turn off the projector and inform the audience that the presentation has ended because the speaker violated the code of conduct that she/he agreed to when they submitted their abstract.
+If a speaker persists in rude or unprofessional behavior, the session chair has the authority to turn off the projector and inform the audience that the presentation has ended because the speaker violated the Code of Conduct that they agreed to when they submitted their abstract.

 Intervention in the form of blocking the speaker from the audience or any physical restraint is strongly discouraged.
-However, do not hesitate to ask a Program Committee member or an audience member to contact the SETAC staff if a speaker will not be quiet and leave the stage.
+Instead, please ask a Program Committee member or an audience member to contact the SETAC staff for help if a speaker will not be quiet and leave the stage.